Baby Bearded Dragon Care Guide

 There are a few important key factors you must consider when caring for a young bearded dragon.
 Beardies, especially young ones, explore the world with their mouths by tasting everything.
 In doing this there is always a risk of your pet accidentally ingesting something they are not supposed to.
 For this reason, a solid substrate can be used so that they do not eat their loose substrate, especially when they are trying to hunt feeder insects.

 Another thing to keep in mind is how to heat and light your bearded dragon’s enclosure.
 Because they are smaller heating and lighting may need to be hung lower and closer to the animal to achieve proper thresholds.
+This also means if you are starting your bearded dragon in a smaller enclosure, you need to ensure their temperatures do not get extremely hot where they cannot escape the heat and thermoregulate.

 How Long To Bearded Dragons Live?